hmc-cs111-spring2023/cs111-hw2-georgia/language-design.md

 are a very important contribution to the general language.
 Internal DSLs are a growth of general purpose languages.

-I also find it interesting that Fowler heavily encourages using DSLs.
-The first reason that he cites is that DSLs improve development productivity as a DSL "provides a means to more clearly communicate the intent of a part of a system" [Fowler, 2010].
+I also find it interesting why Fowler heavily encourages using DSLs.
+The first reason that he cites is that DSLs improve development productivity, as a DSL "provides a means to more clearly communicate the intent of a part of a system" [Fowler, 2010].
 Fowler's understanding of why DSLs are useful connects to Steele's focus on language growth improving the language.
 Using a DSL makes